sapper-trle/TR42PRJ/README.md

 The geometry will not be perfect.
 Tall split sectors cannot be decompiled exactly for instance.

+Also, sometimes NGLE will switch wall sectors next to doors to floor sectors.
+Need to convert back to wall sectors in NGLE in that case.

 The .prj file will generate some error messages when loaded in the level editor.

   A "Broken map at room 0" error will always appear.
 This will be auto repaired.